Afterlife: Buddhism

 Afterlife in Buddhism consists of intermediated spirit realm that's beyond spatial means, which includes the six realms of existence, the 31 planes of existence, Naraka, Tengoku and the pure land after achieving enlightenment.
-Ancestor worship, and links to one's ancestors, was once an important component of early Buddhism, but became less relevant already before the formation of the different Buddhist streams.
+Ancestor worship, and links to one's ancestors, was once an important component of early Buddhism but became less relevant already before the formation of the different Buddhist streams.
 The concepts and importance of afterlife vary among modern Buddhist teachings.

 Buddhists maintain that rebirth takes place without an unchanging self or soul passing from one form to another.
 The type of rebirth will be conditioned by the moral tone of the person's actions (kamma or karma).
-For example, if a person has committed harmful actions by body, speech and mind based on greed, hate and delusion, would have his/her rebirth in a lower realm, i.e. an animal, a hungry ghost or a hell realm, is to be expected.
-On the other hand, where a person has performed skillful actions based on generosity, loving-kindness (metta), compassion and wisdom, rebirth in a happy realm, i.e. human or one of the many heavenly realms, can be expected.
+For example, if a person has committed harmful actions by body, speech and mind based on greed, hate and delusion, they would have his/her rebirth in a lower realm, i.e. an animal, a hungry ghost or a hell realm, is to be expected.
+On the other hand, where a person has performed skillful actions based on generosity, loving-kindness (mettā), compassion and wisdom, rebirth in a happy realm, i.e. human or one of the many heavenly realms, can be expected.

 However, the mechanism of rebirth with Kamma is not deterministic.
 It depends on various levels of kamma.
 The most important moment that determines where a person is reborn into is the last thought moment.
 At that moment, heavy kamma would ripen if there were performed.
-If not, near death kamma would ripen, and if not death kamma, then habitual kamma would ripen.
-Finally if none of the above happened, then residual kamma from previous actions can ripen.
+If not, near-death kamma would ripen, and if not death kamma, then habitual kamma would ripen.
+Finally, if none of the above happened, then residual kamma from previous actions can ripen.
 According to Theravada Buddhism, there are 31 realms of existence that one can be reborn into.
-According to these, 31 existences comprise 20 existences of supreme deities (Brahmas); 6 existences of deities (Devas); the human existence (Manussa); and, lastly, 4 existences of deprivation or unhappiness (Apaya).
+According to these, 31 existences comprise 20 existences of supreme deities (Brahmas); six existences of deities (Devas); the human existence (Manussa); and, lastly, four existences of deprivation or unhappiness (Apaya).